\"Writing.Com

 Norman grabs the umbrella remnant and glares.
 “Why?”

 Del leans for Norman’s eyes, powered boot increasing pressure.
 “You can’t fight time, but you can play the long game.
-That struggle I heard behind the trees so long ago was us.”
+That struggle I heard behind the trees so long ago was us, right now.”
 He grins.
-“Guess the scream that spooked me was you.”
+“So I suppose the scream that spooked me will escape your mouth shortly.”
 He looks into the clearing.
 “I know what it’s like to lose a daughter.
 Now I’ll see how it feels to replace one.”

 Norman does not think.
 He simply stabs the broken umbrella shaft into Del’s thigh, shin, boot.
 Repeatedly.
 When Del falls, Norman rises and stabs Del’s other boot.